 - Head to the planetarium first to get a timed ticket for the show.

 - There is an exhibit with live penguins in the back of the African Hall.

-A hands on experimental museum with more than 600 interactive exhibits.
-Although our girls were a bit too young for it when we lived in San Francisco, it was one of their favorite spots.
+A hands-on experimental museum with more than 600 interactive exhibits.
+Although our girls were a bit too young for it when we lived in San Francisco, it was one of their favourite spots.
 This visit was with friends and their toddler.
 They confirmed that waiting until school age is a better option.
 Of course, with late night Thursdays offering cocktails, you know there is plenty to keep adults interested too.